The Tax Consequences of Selling Your Insurance Agency

 How to avoid: Run the numbers with a CPA before you sign the purchase agreement.
 Know your after-tax proceeds.

-Mistake #2: Choosing Lump Sum When Installment Is Better
+Mistake 2: When Does Choosing Lump Sum Over Installment Backfire?

 The mistake: You take the lump sum because you "want the cash now," even though installment sale would save you $100K+ in taxes.